the-coding-beekeeper/results-summary-component/README.md

 ## Challenge

-This is a challenge provided by Frontend Mentor to train HTML, CSS and JavaScript skills.
+This is a challenge provided by [Frontend Mentor](https://www.frontendmentor.io) to train your HTML, CSS and JavaScript coding skills.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge